Huastec people: Art

 The Huastec people historically lived north of the Totonacs in the northeastern corner of Mesoamerica, which helped their influence with distinct style of art.
-The Huastec people spoke Mayan, which was once a useful trade language.
 Their art was influenced by the coastal area resulting in shell artifacts.

 Amongst their art they also made pots, gaming stones, platform pipes, and sculptures.
-These items were often made from shells and made into shape of human heads, engraved shell gorgets, fan headdresses, and of hunch backed humans.
+These items were often made from shells and made into shape of human heads, engraved shell gorgets, fan headdresses, and of hunchbacked humans.